Dandigit/pl-projects/jlox/docs/04-data.md

 var foo = 2
 ```

-To define a constant variable, use the `const` keyword: (not implemented yet)
+To define a constant variable, use the `const` keyword:
 ```
 const goo = "I do not change."
 ```